Thedevelop3r/dice/README.md

 rate or a cost.
 Not one of them touches a payout.

 Money and chips are separate quantities, and the books say so: the handle and the gaming win are counted in chips, the bottom line in cash.
+Chips move bet by bet at the tables; money moves only at the cage, where the house sells chips at 10 to the dollar and buys them back at 12 — so it takes a cut on every visit before anyone places a bet.
 Tables have limits, the top tier gets a higher one and a room of its own, the building charges its own running costs, and it all carries on from where it was the next time you open the doors.

-Money and chips are separate quantities.
-Chips move bet by bet at the tables; money moves only at the cage, where the house sells chips at 10 to the dollar and buys them back at 12 — so it takes a cut on every visit before anyone places a bet.

 ## Idle screens